labzero/bootleg/docs/config/build.md

 #### Create a Dockerfile

-Create a file named `Dockerfile` in your project directory.
+Create a file named `Dockerfile.build` in your project directory.

-!!! note "Dockerfile"
+!!! note "Dockerfile.build"
     ```docker
     FROM ubuntu:16.04